arenaxr/arena-docs/content/overview/animation-morph.md

 Select a couple vertices of your model that you want to manipulate for your animation.
 You can also select edges by typing “2”, or faces by typing “3”.
 Return to editing vertices by typing “1”.
-We will select the upper two vertices of our model’s eye.
+We will select the upper two vertices of our model's eye.

 <img src="/assets/img/overview/animation-morph/media/image25.png"
 style="width:6in;height:3.81944in" />